Guide for Reuse, Repair, Recycling, and Safe Disposal

 Textiles include bolts, large swaths, yardage of fabric, leather, or textiles for upholstery, quilting, clothing, sewing projects, that can be reused by an individual or business.

 Consider reuse and donation for intact, unstained, and clean textiles.
-For poor condition textiles, choose repair, and stain removal (clothing/ linens/ furniture fabric/ shoes) before donating to an organization that has reuse and/or rag and textile shredding capactity.
+For poor condition textiles, choose repair, and stain removal (clothing/ linens/ furniture fabric/ shoes) before donating to an organization that has reuse and/or rag and textile shredding capacity.
 Scrap fabric?
 Consider tiny projects.

 Vendors